fedluc/qupled/README.md

 Ground state (zero temperature) calculations are available only for the classical schemes (STLS, STLS-HNC, STLS-IET and VS-STLS) and are limited to static and thermodynamic properties.

+## Limitations

+All the calculations are performed in normalized units.
+The wave vectors are normalized to the Fermi wave-vector and the frequencies are normalized to 2&pi;E<sub>F</sub>/h.
+Here E<sub>F</sub> is the Fermi energy and h is Planck's constant.

 ## Compiling

 The code can be compiled with gcc and with the [make file](Makefile) provided with the source code.
 In order to correctly compile the code it is necessary that the following libraries are installed